What Is Point-of-Sale (POS) Security?

 - Install antivirus and malware protection on your POS device and all devices connected to the network.
 Antivirus software scans your system periodically and identifies any harmful files or apps on your system.
 If you’re unsure of which software you should use or how to install it, speak with your POS software account executive.

 - Employees at all levels should use strong passwords and change them regularly.
 The best passwords have at least 12 characters, a combination of capital and small letters, numbers, and characters like ! or &.
-They can be a phrase (T1m32MK3D0nuts! – Time to make the donuts!) but should not tie to personal information.
+They can be a phrase (T1m32MK3D0nuts! – Time to make the donuts!) but should not make references to personal information.

 - Get end-to-end encryption.
 Most POS systems will include 256-bit level encryption for any data stored on your system, but it’s a good idea to use a payment gateway that also employs end-to-end encryption.
 This will ensure data is encrypted from the transaction to the gateway.